top of page

 Initial DACA Applications

-Although USCIS is not currently approving new DACA applications, you may:
+Although USCIS is not currently approving new DACA applications, you can:

-• Prepare your application so you're ready if the program reopens.
+• Prepare your file so you're ready if the program reopens.

 • Evaluate options for humanitarian protection or temporary status, such as: